Vingis Park

 Vingis Park (Vingio parkas) is the largest park in Vilnius, Lithuania, covering 162 ha.
-It is located in Vilkpėdė eldership near a curve of the Neris River, hence its Lithuanian name "vingis" which means "bend" or "curve".
+It is located in the Vilkpėdė eldership near a curve of the Neris River, hence its Lithuanian name "vingis" which means "bend" or "curve".
 A pedestrian bridge connects the park with Žvėrynas.
 It is used as a venue for various events, especially concerts and sports competitions.
-It contains a stadium, an amphitheater and a department of the Botanical Garden of Vilnius University.
+It contains a stadium, an amphitheater, and a department of the Botanical Garden of Vilnius University.

 History

 The park's history dates back several centuries.